Bet365

-Bet365 Group Ltd (commonly known and stylized as bet365 and spoken as "bet three-six-five") is a leading British online gambling company based in the United Kingdom.
-It was founded by Denise Coates, who remains the majority shareholder and joint-chief executive alongside her brother, John.
+bet365 is a British gambling company founded in 2000.
+Its product offering includes sports betting, online casino, online poker, and online bingo.
+Business operations are conducted from its headquarters in Stoke-on-Trent, alongside a satellite offices in Manchester and Malta.
+It was founded by Denise Coates, who remains the majority shareholder and joint-chief executive, alongside her brother John Coates.

 Overview

-Bet365 is an online gambling company offering sports betting and casino type games.
+bet365 is an online gambling company offering sports betting and casino type games.

-In addition to the company headquarters in Stoke-on-Trent, Bet365 have further offices in Manchester, Gibraltar, Malta, Bulgaria and Australia.
+In addition to the company headquarters in Stoke-on-Trent, bet365 have further offices in Manchester, Gibraltar, Malta, United States, Bulgaria, Armenia and Australia.
 The group employed over 4,000 people as of 2020.

-Bet365 is a trading name of Hillside (New Media) Ltd. and operations including payments through the affiliate programme are carried out under that name.
+bet365 is a trading name of Hillside (New Media) Limited. and operations.

 History

-Bet365 was founded in 2000 in a portable building in Stoke-on-Trent by Denise Coates.
+bet365 was founded in 2000 in a portable building in Stoke-On-Trent by Denise Coates.
 Denise developed a sports betting platform and trading team to launch the business online in March 2001.
-The business borrowed £15 million from Royal Bank of Scotland against the family's betting shop estate which had been started by Peter Coates in 1974 and had been run by Denise Coates as managing director from 1995.
-Bet365 sold its betting shop chain in 2005 for £40 million to Coral and paid off its loan to RBS.
+The business borrowed £15 million from Royal Bank of Scotland against the family's betting shop estate which had been started by Peter Coates in 1974 and had been run by Denise Coates as managing director from 1995. bet365 sold its betting shop chain in 2005 for £40 million to Coral and paid off its loan to RBS.

-Bet365 chairman Peter Coates was also the chairman at Stoke City and in May 2012 Bet365 signed a three-year contract with the club to become shirt sponsors.
+bet365 chairman Peter Coates was also the chairman at Stoke City and in May 2012 bet365 signed a three-year contract with the club to become shirt sponsors.
 In April 2016, the company became the new title sponsors for the club's stadium for the next six seasons, replacing fellow local enterprise the Britannia Building Society.
-In the summer of 2016, Bet365 also signed shirt sponsorship deals with Bulgarian clubs Ludogorets Razgrad and Slavia Sofia for the upcoming two seasons.
+In the summer of 2016, bet365 also signed shirt sponsorship deals with Bulgarian clubs Ludogorets Razgrad and Slavia Sofia for the upcoming two seasons.

-Bet365's reported figures (March 2020-21) showed revenues of £2.8 billion and a profit of £470 million before tax.
+bet365's reported figures (March 2020–21) showed revenues of £2.8 billion and a profit of £470 million before tax.

-Denise Coates, joint chief executive, continues to run Bet365 and is the majority shareholder with 50.1% of the shares.
+Denise Coates, joint chief executive, continues to run bet365 and is the majority shareholder with 50.1% of the shares.
 Her brother John, joint chief executive, runs the business alongside her, with her father Peter holding the position of chairman.

-In the summer of 2019, the largest UK bookmakers and online casino operators William Hill, GVC Holdings, Flutter Entertainment, Stars Group and Bet365 entered into an agreement to transfer funds to combat gambling addiction.
+In the summer of 2019, the largest UK bookmakers and online casino operators William Hill, GVC Holdings, Flutter Entertainment, Stars Group and bet365 entered into an agreement to transfer funds to combat gambling addiction.
 They agreed to increase the amount from 0.1% to 1% of gross income in the next five years.
+The initiative was welcomed by a harm reduction group, but also received criticism for its perceived inadequacy; one MP described it as "a bribe to appease campaigners and the UK government".